exavolt/zflo/docs/advanced-ai-integrations.md

 **How It Works**:

-1. A `ZFNode` contains a prompt instead of predefined outlets, e.g., `"dynamicOutletPrompt": "The user wants to troubleshoot their slow internet.
+1. A `NodeDefinition` contains a prompt instead of predefined outlets, e.g., `"dynamicOutletPrompt": "The user wants to troubleshoot their slow internet.
 Generate three logical next steps as choices."`
 2. The `FlowEngine` sends this prompt to an AI model.
 3. The AI generates a list of choices (e.g., `["Restart the router", "Check for outages", "Run a speed test"]`).
 4. Crucially, the AI could also generate the basic nodes that these choices should lead to.